pyscaffold/pyscaffold/docs/features.rst

     pip install -r requirements.txt -r test-requirements.txt

-Only absolutely necessary requirements of your project shoulbe be stated in ``requirements.txt`` while the requirements only used for development and especially for running the unittests should go into ``test-requirements.txt``.
+Only absolutely necessary requirements of your project should be be stated in ``requirements.txt`` while the requirements only used for development and especially for running the unittests should go into ``test-requirements.txt``.